 - EA4 - Entrepreneurial Education Applications

-- Innovative applications that better enable classroom management, recordkeeping, and standards-aligned planning that permits more effective use of educational resources from pre-school through grade 3.
+- Innovative applications that better enable classroom management, recordkeeping, and standards-aligned planning that permits more effective use of educational resources.

 - Curricula on STEM content (science, technology, engineering, and math) that aligns with voluntary national education standards, state standards, or standards recognized by national accreditation associations and can compete with educational programs offered for free or low cost.

 - Innovative applications that provide practical solutions to combined knowledge, critical thinking, and problem solving, or the development, administration, scoring, reporting of tests, and balanced assessment across the classroom, district, state, and national levels.

 - Personal learning environments that allow students to control their environment in relationship to their personal learning style to acquire knowledge with consideration of their teacher’s expectations.

 - Applications that better enable informal and traditional learning or applications that help bridge formal and informal learning environments or effectively promote positive behavior changes.

 EA2 - Global, Distance, and Cyberlearning Education Applications

 - Innovative applications are encouraged that use online learning, hybrid learning, collaborative models, and new tools which when combined, will have the potential to deliver new and powerful educational opportunities in STEM disciplines.

 - Educational applications that build upon information, communication technologies, immersive interfaces, and open educational resources.